 - Press the egg-coated pork chops into the spiced chip mixture.

 (See recipe details below.)

-Enjoy every last bite, and I hope this becomes one of your go-to pork chop recipes.
-My dad loved it!
+Enjoy every last bite of these Tortilla Chip Crusted Pork Chops.
+I hope this becomes one of your go-to pork chop recipes.

-Tortilla Chip Crusted Pork Chops with Avocado Sauce is spiced with Mexican flavors and is crisped to perfection.
+Tortilla Chip Crusted Pork Chops with Avocado Sauce are spiced with Mexican flavors and crisped to perfection.

 - 4 approximately (8-ounce) bone-in pork chops

 - 1 1/2 cups crushed corn tortilla chips (see notes)

 - 1/4 to 1/2 teaspoon dried chile flakes (use more or less depending on how much heat you like)